College athletics in the United States: Title IX

-Title IX (of the Education Amendments of 1972) — which requires gender equity for boys and girls in every educational program that receives federal funding — has specifically made an impact on the distribution of college athletes by sex since its passing in 1972.
+Title IX (of the Education Amendments of 1972) — which requires gender equity for boys and girls in every educational program that receives federal funding – has specifically made an impact on the distribution of college athletes by sex since its passing in 1972.
 The law states that:

 In 1975, the final clause of Title IX was signed into law and included provisions prohibiting sex discrimination in athletics.
 The regulations pertaining to athletics require that an institution which sponsors interscholastic, intercollegiate, club or intramural athletics shall provide "equal athletic opportunity" for members of both sexes.

 Since the passing of Title IX, many NCAA institutions have had problems with the compliance of these regulations.
-In order to successfully comply with Title IX requirements, NCAA institutions must meet one of the requirements in the "three prong test" as follows:
+To successfully comply with Title IX requirements, NCAA institutions must meet one of the requirements in the "three prong test" as follows: